slingr-stack/slingr-docs/content/en/docs/getting-started/first-steps/task-mananger/testing.md

 weight: 110
 toc: true
 ---
-In this section, we are going to see how the actions which we implemented in the previous section are working.

-As you can see in the grid view, a new column called `Actions` has been added.
-You can execute the actions from there or from these places:
+In this section, we will learn how to use the actions we implemented in the previous section.
+We added a new column called Actions to the grid view, which allows us to execute the actions from there or from other places in the app.

 ![Alt Text](/images/vendor/task-mananger/testing-actions/t.png)